RinshadKAsharaf/udi-service/README.md

 ## Consider PocketBase.io as built-in BaaS

-Instead of using `simple-http-server` switch to [PocketBase.io](https://PocketBase.io) in case we need a built-in BaaS in home-polyglot.
+Instead of using `simple-http-server` switch to [PocketBase.io](https://PocketBase.io) in case we need a built-in BaaS in udi-service.

 ## Create CLI completions for `psql` and other commands

-`netspective-labs/sql-aide/lib/postgres/pgpass/pgpass.ts` has a TODO which suggests [martin1keogh/zsh_pgpass_completion](https://github.com/martin1keogh/zsh_pgpass_completion)-like CLI completions.
-Once that's done incorporate the generated completions into `home-polyglot`.
+`RinshadKAsharaf/sql-aide/lib/postgres/pgpass/pgpass.ts` has a TODO which suggests [martin1keogh/zsh_pgpass_completion](https://github.com/martin1keogh/zsh_pgpass_completion)-like CLI completions.
+Once that's done incorporate the generated completions into `udi-service`.

 ## Evaluate `tea` as a replacement for `asdf` and `direnv` for basic isolation